 Golf Swing Tips for Ball Position

-For a driver the ball must be more forward towards the left foot.
-A good driver contacts the ball as the swing is moving on an upward arc, not only helping elevate the ball into the air but also minimising back spin.
+For a driver, the ball must be more forward towards the left foot.
+A good driver contacts the ball as the swing is moving on an upward arc, not only helping elevate the ball into the air but also minimizing backspin.

-Above all else the shoulders must remain unaffected by ball position and must always remain pointing parallel to target.
-In many cases, as ball position moves forward for the driver, the shoulders start to open promoting an out to in swing and a slice.
-The shoulders must not open and close as ball position moves back and forward.
+In many cases, as the ball position moves forward for the driver, the shoulders start to open, promoting an out-to-in swing and a slice.
+The shoulders must not open and close as the ball position moves back and forward.

 Tips Swing Tips for Posture

-With a good grip and aim the basic steps of the set up are in place however, to encourage a really good swing attention to posture is also important.
+With a good grip and aim, the basic steps of the setup are in place; however, to encourage really good swing, attention to posture is also important.

 - The back and spine of the golfer must be straight to help promote a full easy shoulder turn.

-Although these simple set up tips might seem too basic to have an influence on the overall swing, these simple tips are the bedrock of a good action – master them and see how the swing starts to evolve into a repeating powerful trustworthy golf swing.
+Although these simple setup tips might seem too basic to have an influence on the overall swing, these simple tips are the bedrock of good action – master them and see how the swing starts to evolve into a repeating powerful, trustworthy golf swing.